-No User ReviewsWrite a review

 Emissions

 The Dewalt DXGNR5700 is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 The Dewalt DXGNR5700 versus other generators